What is cloud cost management?

 Seeing the big cloud picture — and having the ability to drill in — is a preliminary step for gaining control over cloud costs.
 Cloud teams need to rely on visualization and reporting tools that create complete, end-to-end visibility into the entire multi-cloud infrastructure and related billing costs from a single platform.
 By creating transparency into cloud KPIs, these tools enable teams to understand the cost of each resource, service, project or team; track spend and usage across projects; create customized dashboards and custom reports per customer/projects, and drill down to the resource level.
 Successful cloud financial management is dependent upon the ability to visualize your cloud cost and usage information.

 2. Know and track your cloud unit costs

 Unit costs are the average costs directly associated with a specific unit delivered by an organization, such as customer, product, feature, or delivery team.
 An increase in cloud costs might be a result of business growth – but not always.
-Understanding whether a cost increase is proportionately tied to revenue growth requires that you know and track your unit costs over time.
+Understanding whether a cost increase is proportionately tied to revenue growth requires that you allocate costs to its business ownership and function.

 3. Monitor your cloud costs in real time

 Cloud cost monitoring is essential for both cloud cost management and optimization.
 Monitoring cloud spend is quite different from other organizational costs in that it can be difficult to detect anomalies in real-time.
 Cloud activity that isn’t tracked in real-time opens the door to potentially preventable runaway costs.
 In addition, it is critical that cloud teams understand the business context of their cloud performance and utilization.
 An AI-based monitoring solution can automatically identify deviations from expected usage and cost patterns and alert the relevant teams, in real-time.